btranTFT/TrackingPrivacyAttacks/README.md

 ## Overview

+**Work in Progress** - This project is under active development for CS 5510 Final Project.

 This project demonstrates privacy leakage in healthcare web portals through tracking scripts, implements membership inference attacks, and evaluates differential privacy defenses.
 Replicates findings similar to the 2024 Kaiser Permanente incident.

 ## Quick Start